-- Peter Thorpe was born in Portland, Oregon USA.
-He is an abstract artist. - Thorpe started rocket paintings in the 1980's as a way to use paint that he would have thrown away.
+Peter Thorpe was born in Portland, Oregon USA.
+He is an abstract artist.

+Thorpe started rocket paintings in the 1980's as a way to use paint that he would have thrown away.
 After he had finished his commercial pictures, he had paint left over so instead of binning it, he painted an abstract background.
-Thorpe is a big space fan so on these abstract backgrounds, he started painting themes and ideas for a Thorpe inspired final piece these will be annotated to explain the thinking, ideas, colour choices etc.
+Thorpe is a big space fan so on these abstract backgrounds, he started painting rockets!
+Pupils will use their sketchbooks to develop different possible themes and ideas for a Thorpe inspired final piece - these will be annotated to explain the thinking, ideas, colour choices etc.